 Dogs with the coco genotype will produce dark brown pigment instead of black in both their hair and skin.
-Notes that have the Nco genotype will produce black pigment, but can pass the co allele on to their puppies.
-The bogs that have the coco genotype as well as the bb genotype at the B locus are generally a lighter brown than dogs that have the Bb or BB genotypes at the B locus.
+Dogs with the Nco genotype will produce black pigment, but can pass the co allele on to their puppies.
+Dogs that have the coco genotype as well as the bb genotype at the B locus are generally a lighter brown than dogs that have the Bb or BB genotypes at the B locus.